Tyler799/Morrowind-2020/Morrowind_2019.md

 **Note**: When I say "Disable" regarding a file, I'm referring to the "HIDE" feature MO2 gives.
 If the guide says to "Disable" a file or folder, that means "HIDE" it.
 However, the original guide had a lot of "DELETE" wording.
 I simply find/replaced that with "DISABLE".
 There are likely many instances where with using MO2 disabling like the original guide suggested is unnecessary - just let another mod take priority.
 However, I have no way of knowing immediately which disables would be pointless, so I'm leaving them in for now.

-**Note**: Because we're using MO2, installation order for mods is meaningless, only their order in the left pane and plugin order in the right matter.
+**Note**: Because we're using MO2, the order you install and enable mods is meaningless, only their order in the left pane and plugin order in the right matter.
 Just remember that.

-**Warning**: Do *not* enable "Automatic Archive Invalidation" when using Mod Organizer 2 for Morrowind.
+**Warning**: Do *not* enable "Automatic Archive Invalidation" when using Mod Organizer 2 for Morrowind profile.
 This is needed for a bug introduced in Oblivion.
 However, if used in Morrowind it *will* break things like Distant Land generation.

 ### Regarding mods with archives: